divyajeettt/CSE231/Assignment-3/1/README.md

 - A philosopher can use any sauce bowl at any point of time
 - A sauce bowl can be used by only one philosopher at a time

+### Solution 1 (Strict Alternation of Resource Requests)

+This is the exact same solution as (a) 1 above.
+In this case as well, the exact same solution works because only one philosopher can eat at a time.
+This means that one bowl will always remain free, while only two forks will be occupied at a time.

-### Solution
+### Solution 2 (Utilizing Semaphores)

-One solution is to check which sauce bowl is unoccupied (if any) before trying to use it.
+Another solution is to check which sauce bowl is unoccupied (if any) before trying to use it.
 Note that the philosophers pick up the forks in the same order as in the classic problem.

-This is seen in code in `b/main.c` as follows:
+This is seen in code in `b/sem.c` as follows:

 ```c
 int chooseBowl()